• Skip to primary navigation

 Jump to Recipe Print Recipe

-Say hello to your new favorite make ahead breakfast!
-These Vanilla Overnight Oats with Cinnamon are SO satisfying and delicious, and also a very nutritious way to begin the day.
+Vanilla Overnight Oats with Cinnamon is bound to become your new favorite make ahead breakfast!
+This easy recipe is SO satisfying and delicious, and also a very nourishing way to begin the day.

 Overnight oats are a refreshing, ultra-creamy version of oatmeal that is served chilled.
 Best of all, you can whip up a batch IN MINUTES on Sunday evening and have breakfast ready to go in the refrigerator nearly all week long!